backdrop-contrib/domain/README.txt

 2. Installation

-WARNING: The Domain Access module assumes that you have already installed and configured your Drupal site.
+WARNING: The Domain Access module assumes that you have already installed and configured your Backdrop site.
 Please do so before continuing.

 Installing the module requires that you share a single copy of settings.php for all domains that will be registered with Domain Access.